carnisj/bcdi/README.rst

 Citation & Bibliography
 =======================

-If you use BCDI for scientific work, please consider including a citation using the following DOI: 10.5281/zenodo.3257616
+If you use this package for scientific work, please consider including a citation using the following DOI: 10.5281/zenodo.3257616

 This package contributed to the following peer-reviewed publications: